-- Pour the batter into the prepared muffin tray and sprinkle the poppy seeds on top.
+- Transfer the batter to the prepared muffin tray and sprinkle the sesame seeds on top.

-- Bake until a toothpick inserted into the center of a muffin comes out clean or with just a couple crumbs, about 20 minutes.
+- Bake until a toothpick inserted inside comes out clean or with just a couple crumbs, about 20 minutes.

 - Cool 10 minutes in the tray and then transfer the muffins to a wire rack to finish cooling.